o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 1. In Entity Inspector, click **Add Component** and add the **Script Canvas** component.

-1. In the Script Canvas component, for **Script Canvas Asset**, click **Open in Script Canvas Editor**, and then create a new Script Canvas graph like the following example.
+1. In the Script Canvas component, for **Script Canvas Asset**, click {{< icon "open-in-internal-app.svg" >}}, and then create a new Script Canvas graph like the following example.

 ### Example Script Canvas graph